What are the best drum sample packs to improve your songwriting?

 Side note: While we couldn’t have known it at the time, many of these rooms have closed over the years.
 So, while you not be able to get your drummer into Fantasy Studios to record your own “Don’t Stop Believin’,” we were lucky enough to get in there while they were still in business.
 We hope the great sounds of these rooms live on in your music until one day, maybe, they are re-established.
 We really, really hope they do.

-As much as some loop packs advertise hundreds or even thousands of loops, how many are actually going to be usable?
+As much as some drum sample collections advertise hundreds or even thousands of loops, how many are actually going to be usable?
 Too many loop packs offer random mixes from folder to folder, making one group of loops incompatible with another in terms of drum mix and drum sound.Sure, some of the loops will sound great if you’re only planning to use a single groove to drive your song.
 But, what do you do if you need a fill to transition into the chorus?
 Or, other drum patterns for all those other sections of the song?

 The best drum loop sets offer cohesive and dedicated drum sounds and mixes, allowing you to pull loops from anywhere in the library and have the mix stay consistent.